seasketch/geoprocessing/website/docs/upgrade.md

 ## Initial upgrade

 Your project will be pinned to a specific version of the geoprocessing library in package.json, under `devDependencies`.
-To update to the latest version you can simply run:
+To update to the latest version, first, make sure you don't have any unsaved work and your git repository is in a clean state.
+Then update the version, and run the upgrade script:

 ```bash
 npm update @seasketch/geoprocessing@latest